 - Oops!Something went wrong.Please try again later.

-In response to COVID-19, The NASCAR Foundation teamed up with Joey Logano Foundation and Elevation Outreach, an outreach ministry of Elevation Church based in Charlotte, North Carolina, to bring Convoy of Hope to Darlington, South Carolina.
+After a successful event at Darlington Raceway on May 18, The NASCAR Foundation again teamed up with the Joey Logano Foundation and Elevation Outreach, an outreach ministry of Elevation Church based in Charlotte, North Carolina, to bring Convoy of Hope to Martinsville Speedway on June 11.

-Last Sunday, as NASCAR Cup Series drivers prepared to take the green flag for the first time in 71 days, a tractor trailer with 40,000 pounds of food and supplies arrived at Darlington Raceway.
-As the race began, volunteers started staging for a monumental supply distribution designed to bring hope to a racing community affected by the COVID-19 pandemic.
+On June 10, as NASCAR Cup Series drivers prepared to take the green flag at Martinsville, a tractor trailer full of 30,000 pounds of food and supplies arrived in Martinsville, Virginia.
+Due to anticipated weather, volunteers moved the staging operation to the Salvation Army, where they prepared for the relief effort designed to bring hope to this racing community affected by the COVID-19 pandemic.

-Serving nearly 800 guests of honor, Convoy of Hope‘s contactless drive-thru ensured the safety of its staff, volunteers and deserving guests.
-With a long history as an early responder during natural disasters, Convoy of Hope has focused on addressing an important need during the pandemic and has surpassed its goal of 10 million meals served.
+Serving nearly 800 households in the Martinsville community, Convoy of Hope’s contactless drive-thru ensured the safety of its staff, volunteers and deserving guests.
+Convoy of Hope is addressing an important need during the ongoing pandemic, and its distributions have helped to surpass its goal of 10 million meals served.